lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 \rightarrow {\psi_{ts + 1}}
 $$

 To prevent noise in this new dataset, the minimum required number of tuples $(d^n, E^n, \hat{R}_{ts_i + 1}^{n})$ was set to 3.
-Since this dataset was set to accomomdate up to 7 3-tuples, when the number of available 3-tuples was smaller than 7, the remainig "slots" were filled with zeros.
+Since this dataset was set to accomomdate up to 7 of these 3-tuples, when the number of available 3-tuples was inferior to 7, the remainig "slots" were filled with zeros.

 {{< callout type="info" >}}
 Note that:

 1. The filter selecting only stations with 7 years of valid retroactive observations (mentioned in section [Preprocessing](#preprocessing)) was by-passed in this step as, despite not having available observations for the first procedure training, the observed values were still relevant when training and assessing the generalization model.
-1. In case the station at $(La_i, Lo_i)$ was used in the first step (*i.e.* it has a model associated to it), its predictions were not used to generate this dataset as the distance $d_i$ would be $0$.
-In other words, we do not use predictions from the same site $s_i$ when generating the training dataset for this second step.
+1. When generating the dataset rows associated to a prediction site $s_i$, all predictions from this site coming from the previous stage were discarded as the distance between $s_i$ and $(La_i, Lo_i)$ is 0; so the set of selected models always considers the closest stations except the one exactly at $s_i$.
 {{< /callout >}}

 {{% /steps %}}